 We’re proud to introduce our new environmentally-friendly ferry – Victoria of Wight.
-Her entry into service in late summer 2018 will mark the most significant point in the £45 million investment in our Portsmouth to Fishbourne route, which has also included the introduction of two-tier boarding and a new customer building.
+Her entry into service in August 2018 marked the most significant point in the £45 million investment in our Portsmouth to Fishbourne route, which has also included the introduction of two-tier boarding and a new customer building.

 She will be the biggest ferry in our fleet, capable of carrying up to 178 cars over two decks and with room for over 1,000 people across more than 20 lounges and seating areas.
 She’s a hybrid energy ship, meaning she runs partly on electricity – much like hybrid cars – heralding a new, greener era of travel between the Isle of Wight and the mainland.

 Find state of the art facilities on board, including toilets and accessible toilets, separate baby changing spaces, a dedicated pet lounge, a games area, coloured vehicle decks to make it easier to find your car and much more.